ayush03dev/minecraft-ecom/README.md

 # See it Live
 https://minecraft-ecommerce.herokuapp.com/ <br /> <br />
 The deployed site uses PayPal Sandbox for demo purpose.
-You can use these credentials to make payments: <br/> <br/>
+You can use these credentials to mock payments: <br/> <br/>
 **Email**: sb-cgua07598434@personal.example.com <br/>
 **Password**: p@woth1T <br/>